ikottiz/ikottiz/README.md

-i do scripts for lego game
+Yes, I do scripts for that "RoBlocks" game. skid,dumbass,retard
-skid,noob,retard,bozo